Meromorphic functions whose action on their Julia sets is Non-Ergodic: Introduction

 It is a theorem of McMullen \cite{McM} and Lyubich \cite{Lyu1}) that if $f$ is a rational map of degree greater than one, and if $P(f)$ is its post-singular set (see the formal definition in the next section), one of two things holds: either the Julia set $J(f)$ is equal to the whole Riemann sphere and the action of $f$ is ergodic or, for almost every $z$ in $J(f)$, the spherical distance $d(f^n(z),P(f)) \rightarrow 0$ as $n \to \infty$; that is, the $\omega$-limit set $\omega(z)$ is a subset of $P(f)$ that varies with $z$.

-In the same vein, Bock~\cite{Bock} proved a dichotomy theorem for transcendental functions: either the Julia set is the whole sphere and for any set $A$ of positive measure, the orbits of almost all points in $\CC$ have infinitely many iterates that land in $A$, or the Julia set is not the whole sphere, and almost every point in the Julia set is attracted to the post-singular set.
+In the same vein, Bock~\cite{Boc} proved a dichotomy theorem for transcendental functions: either the Julia set is the whole sphere and for any set $A$ of positive Lebesgue measure, the orbits of almost all points in $\CC$ have infinitely many iterates that land in $A$, or the Julia set is not the whole sphere, and almost every point in the Julia set is attracted to the post-singular set.
 Unlike the rational case, though, when the Julia set is the whole sphere, it is not known when such functions are ergodic.
 Misiurewicz~\cite{Mis} has shown that when $f(z)=e^z$, the Julia set is the whole sphere, but Lyubich [Lyu2], following earlier work \cite{GGS,Dev}, has shown that its action is \emph{not} ergodic.
 More examples of entire maps that \emph{are} ergodic can be found in \cite{WZ,CW}.
 Skorulski, ~\cite{Skor,Skor1}, answered the ergodicity question for meromorphic maps of the form $f(z)=\la \tan z$ and $f(z)=\frac{a e^{z^p}+b e^{-z^p}}{c e^{z^p} + d e^{z^{-p}}}$ that have two asymptotic values.

-A more general sort of affirmative result can be found in \cite{KK2}: If the orbits of the singular values either land on or accumulate on a compact repelling set, and if the $f$ satisfies an additional growth rate condition, its Julia set is the whole sphere and it is ergodic.
+A more general sort of affirmative result can be found in \cite{KK2}: If the orbits of the singular values either land on or accumulate on a compact repelling set, and if the map $f$ satisfies an additional growth rate condition, then its Julia set is the whole sphere and it is ergodic.

-In this paper, we study the ergodicity question for meromorphic functions that have some finite number of asymptotic values and no critical values, the so-called {\em Nevanlinna functions}.
+In this paper, we study the ergodicity question for meromorphic functions whose singular set consists of finitely many asymptotic values and no critical values, the so-called {\em Nevanlinna functions}.
 The dynamical properties of these functions were first investigated in \cite{DK}, where it was shown that they share many of the dynamical properties of rational maps.
-In~\cite{CJK4}, the authors studied the ergodicity question for a subfamily.
-We proved:
+In~\cite{CJK4}, the authors studied the ergodicity question for subfamilies of Nevanlinna functions for which some of the asymptotic values have orbits that land on infinity.
+They proved:

 \begin{starthma} Let $f$ be a Nevanlinna function.
 If some, but not all, of the asymptotic values of $f$ have orbits that land on infinity, and if the remaining asymptotic values have $\omega$-limit sets that are compact repellers, then the Julia set of $f$ is the Riemann sphere, and $f$ is ergodic there. \end{starthma}